BioITHackathons/Interactive-Analysis-with-Biological-Pathways/README.md

 ## Data overview
-INCLUDE DATA DESCRIPTION

 ### HRCA: snRNA-seq of the human retina - all cells
 - Access from Single Cell Portal at https://singlecell.broadinstitute.org/single_cell/study/SCP2805/hrca-snrna-seq-of-the-human-retina-all-cells#study-summary.
-- INCLUDE overview of how to access and where to put the data

 ### GTEx public data
 -  Access GTEx public data in the AnVIL Data Explorer at https://explore.anvilproject.org/datasets/e5aee011-bdb3-4caa-954c-a46678656270.
 Note that you must be signed in with your Terra user ID to export data from the Data Explorer.
-- For step-by-step instructions on how to access and download data from the Data Explorer to a Terra workspace, see the support doc on how to export AnVIL data for analysis at https://support.terra.bio/hc/en-us/articles/34607573660827-Part-3-Export-AnVIL-data-to-Terra-for-analysis.
+- For step-by-step instructions on how to access and download data from the Data Explorer to a Terra workspace, see the support doc on how to export AnVIL data for analysis at [https://support.terra.bio/hc/en-us/articles/34607573660827](Part-3-Export-AnVIL-data-to-Terra-for-analysis).

 # Workflow overview (the analysis tools)